 -

-The Distilled Spirits Council of the United States (DISCUS) outlines advertising guidelines for alcoholic beverage brands across the country, requiring that an audience on a potential platform meet a certain standard.
-That standard draws a very specific line, requiring that at least 71.6 percent of the audience on a site be of legal drinking age.
+Industry advertising guidelines for alcoholic beverage brands across the country require that an audience on a potential platform meet a certain standard.
+That standard draws a very specific line: that at least 73.8 percent of the audience on a site be of legal drinking age.
 Based on the most recent available demographics, it appears TikTok may have reached that threshold.
-A recent breakdown shows that roughly 75 percent of users are 20 years old or more meaning it’s reasonable to assume that 71.6 percent of the audience is at least 21.

 As an alcohol marketing agency, we’ve explored this question with several spirits brands.
 Let’s take a look at what it takes to incorporate this into your liquor marketing.